Debt and getting a mortgage

 It’s also worth noting that your mortgage is considered a kind of debt.
 This is because even though it’s secured against a property, you’re still borrowing money.
 You’ll need to make monthly repayments which go towards clearing your total balance and any interest charged, as you would with any other debt.

 If you fall behind on your mortgage payments or have paid less per month than you should, you will be in ‘arrears’.
-Mortgage arrears can start to build up and your lender may take further action if you aren’t able to pay back what you owe, which could include contacting you more often to agree how you will repay the arrears.
-For more information, Citizens Advice has a handy guide on dealing with mortgage arrears.
+Mortgage arrears can start to build up, and your lender may take further action if you aren’t able to pay back what you owe, which could include contacting you more often to agree on how you will repay the arrears.
+For more information, we’ve got a separate guide on mortgage debt.

 Over on our debt guidance hub you can find even more guides on a range of debt-related topics along with how Lowell works together with customers on their journey to becoming debt-free with us.